MicrosoftDocs/power-platform/power-platform/admin/managed-environment-overview.md

 <!-- https://go.microsoft.com/fwlink/?linkid=2206011 and 2211534 -->

 Managed Environments is a suite of capabilities that allows admins to manage Power Platform at scale with more control, less effort, and more insights.
-Admins can use Managed Environments with any type of environment except those set up as Developer - [see known limitations page](https://learn.microsoft.com/power-platform/admin/managed-environment-enable#known-limitations).
+Admins can use Managed Environments with any type of environment except the developer environments (see [known limitations](/power-platform/admin/managed-environment-enable#known-limitations)).

 [Learn how to enable Managed Environments](managed-environment-enable.md).